Our Most Frequently Asked Questions and Answers

-Whether you’re a tiny tot, a full-grown human, or a giddy grandma perfecting your alpaca paparazzi skills, everyone 24 months or older needs a ticket.
+Whether you’re a tiny tot, a full-grown human, or a giddy grandma perfecting your alpaca paparazzi skills, everyone needs a ticket.
+As always, the ticket price is free for little ones 23 months or younger.

 Even if you’re just here for moral support (or to cheer on someone else’s alpaca cuddle), a ticket gets you full access to fun, smiles, and the occasional “Why is that human running?” stares from the alpacas.